DevelopingUnicorn/MovieList/README.md

 * Save Movies to MovieList File
 * Load from MovieList File
 * Display various information about File
+* Display amount and size of all Movies

 To Do:
 ===========